Get Local With It For Small Business Saturday

 Local Resale & Vintage Clothing Boutiques

 If you’re like me and need a little inspiration to ditch the sweatpants you’ve been wearing the past 20 months (welcome to my personal pep talk), Spokane’s finest resale and vintage clothing boutiques might help.
 Fringe & Fray (1325 W. First Ave.) is one of my faves with a mix of modern and vintage clothing (and decor).
 Their prices are right and the selection is good.
 Garland Resale (11 S. Howard) is a thrift and consignment store with a focus on sustainable style.
 They also sell a handful of home goods and locally made products.
 Veda Lux (1106 S. Perry St) is also a local fave.
-Pro Tip: Check our Veda Lux’s daily Peep Show to see what’s new on the racks.
+Pro Tip: Check out Veda Lux’s daily Peep Show to see what’s new on the racks.

 Local Events & Entertainment

 Spokane is a city that LOVES events and there are a couple coming up that aim to support local businesses.
-BrrrZAAR (December 16th), also put on by my arts org Terrain, is Spokane’s largest, all-local art market, featuring 70 local vendors, live music, and kids' activities.
+BrrrZAAR (December 6th), also put on by my arts org Terrain, is Spokane’s largest, all-local art market, featuring 70 local vendors, live music, and kids' activities.
 Located on ALL three floors of River Park Square, BrrrZAAR is the city’s premier holiday shopping experience.

 New Local Restaurants